oar-team/kameleon/docs/source/grid5000_tutorial.rst

   (in_context) root@cristiancomputer: / #

 The commands executed by Kameleon remain in the bash history.
-Therefore, I can be rexecuted manually.
+Therefore, It can be rexecuted manually.
 For this case, we only need to change the path for the OpenMPI libraries.
 As we have installed it using the packages they are avaiable under the directories:
 */usr/include/openmpi/*, */usr/lib/openmpi/* respectively.